Summer Food Service Program (SFSP) FAQ

 No. There are no required documents or paperwork needed.
 You will not be asked to fill out any information at the meal site.

 This depends on the meal site.
 Each meal site can serve up to two meals per day (example: Breakfast & Lunch, Snack & Dinner).
-Check on the map or call the meal site near you to find out which meals they are serving, and what time the meals are served.
+Check on the “Free Meals for Kids” app or call the meal site near you to find out which meals they are serving, and what time the meals are served.

 Meal service times are different for each site.
-To find out what time meals are served at a site near you, look at the meal site map, or call the meal site directly.
+To find out what time meals are served at a site near you, look at the “Free Meals for Kids” app, or call the meal site directly.

 There are hundreds of meal sites across the state, and each meal site is a little different.
 Some meal sites are large and some are small.
 To find out more information about a specific meal site, call the meal site directly and ask to speak with someone about the free summer food program for kids.

 You are welcome to attend any meal site.
-All meal sites listed on the map are open, and will serve meals to anyone 18 years old and under.
+All meal sites listed on the “Free Meals for Kids” app are open and will serve meals to anyone 18 years old and under.
 Meals and snacks are also available to persons with disabilities, over age 18, who participate in school programs for people who are mentally or physically disabled.